Restrict login to your site for whitelisted users only, protect against "lazy" brute force

 - create whitelist for login as described under corresponding field;

-- create list of User-Agent strings known as used by bad robots.
+- create and manage block-list of User-Agent strings known as used by bad robots.

 This project is GPL v2 software.
 See the LICENSE.txt file in this directory for